d-led/will_it_go_cd/README.md

 ## Guarantees

-- **NONE**
+- **None**
 - **No guarantees of fitness for any kind of task**, use at your own risk

 ## Rough Plan

+contributions with new analyses are welcome!

-- apply variable interpolation
+- apply parameter interpolation
+- expand pipeline templates (good first issue)
-- get the configuration from a URL
+- get the configuration from a URL (good first issue)
+- get pipeline config from remote pipeline-as-code repos